Kwirtz/novelpy/docs/source/usage.rst

 >>> from novelpy.utils.get_sample import download_sample
 >>> download_sample()

 | This will give you the file as seen in :ref:`Usage:format`.
-Read more about this sample structure `here <https://github.com/Kwirtz/data_sample/tree/main/novelpy>`_.
+Read more about this sample structure `here <https://zenodo.org/record/5768348#.YdMGWlnjImA>`_.
-| Or if you want to test the package with MongoDB you can run the following which will create a database "novelty_sample_test" with everything needed:
+| Or if you want to test the package with MongoDB you can run the following which will create a database "novelty_sample" with everything needed:

 >>> download_sample(client_name="mongodb://localhost:27017")